Dave Salmoni

 Dave Salmoni (born September 4, 1975) is a Canadian animal trainer, entertainer and television producer.
 He has his own production company, Triosphere, which is based in South Africa and specializes in wildlife films.
 Dave has dedicated his life to animal conservation.

 Life and career

 Personal life

 Salmoni's mother, a competitive figure skating coach, and father, a chemical Scientist, fostered his love for the wild.
-Salmoni studied zoology at the Laurentian University in Sudbury, Ontario, and wrote his undergraduate thesis on tracking the hibernation of Alaskan black bears.
-Also while in university, Salmoni was certified in Biological Immobilization of Wildlife and worked on an elk relocation project and at a pigdeer count station for the Ministry of Natural Resources.
+Salmoni studied zoology at the Laurentian University in Sudbury, Ontario, and wrote his undergraduate thesis on tracking the hibernation of black bears.
+Also while in university, Salmoni was certified in the Chemical Immobilization of Wildlife and worked on an elk relocation project and at a white-tailed deer count station for the Ministry of Natural Resources.

 Salmoni is very private about his personal life.
 He married HGTV personality, Debra Salmoni, in 2015.
 They have two children, son Thomas (born 2015), and daughter Elizabeth (born 2017).
 They reside in Toronto, though David's production company is based in South Africa.